pysonDB/pysonDB/README.md

 * CLI support to create,delete and display database.
 * Unique Id automatically assigned for each JSON data added.
-* Schemma regularity is checked.
+* Schema regularity is checked.
 <h2>What pysonDB can't do.</h2>

 * Cannot store images,videos etc.